idealparable/BibleQ/Laz_v_John.md

 The relevance I see as closest to crucial relates to one of our strongest lines of support for the Trinity, that it's taught in Genesis 1-2, using a premise of John as both the disciple Jesus loved and author of the gospel of John.

+Specifically the argument is that some early Christians took Jesus' focus on Genesis ([Matthew 19:8](https://www.blueletterbible.org/lsb/mat/19/8)) as a reason to look closely at it as a pattern to follow, and that [Genesis 2:4](https://www.blueletterbible.org/lsb/gen/2/4) is a signature line for the preceding account, seeing Jesus as the LORD God there, implying he authored 1-2:3, using "authorial avoidance" of his own personal name within the account's body text itself, and that these early Christians used this model in some of their own works (Mark and John), despite millennia of a tradition of instead referring to oneself in the third person, since the apparent account of Adam from [2:5](https://www.blueletterbible.org/lsb/gen/2/5) through [5:1a](https://www.blueletterbible.org/lsb/gen/5/1), and Moses himself ([Exodus 17:14](https://www.blueletterbible.org/lsb/exo/17/14), [Numbers 33:1](https://www.blueletterbible.org/lsb/num/33/1),[2](https://www.blueletterbible.org/lsb/num/33/2)), etc.

+Though 3rd-person option also remained valid, as Matthew uses it (compare [Matthew 9:9](https://www.blueletterbible.org/lsb/mat/9/9) with [Mark 2:14](https://www.blueletterbible.org/lsb/mar/2/14) and [Luke 5:27](https://www.blueletterbible.org/lsb/luk/5/27)).
+And sometimes first person as with Luke's openings of both [Luke](https://www.blueletterbible.org/lsb/luk/1/3) and [Acts](https://www.blueletterbible.org/lsb/act/1/1).

+Also, probably not coincidentally, Mark was said (by Papias as quoted by Eusebius, and by Clement) to be a top student of Peter, and Peter and John were two of the three disciples normally treated as central (e.g. [Matthew 17:1-8](https://www.blueletterbible.org/lsb/mat/17/1)), and closest to Jesus.
+So basically they adopted what they saw as Jesus' own authorship style.

+Here's the argument in more detail (above is a summary of the below written after it):

-Since Jesus focused on "from the beginning" as an important doctrinal tool to discern what in the Law of Moses still stands for Christians (e.g. [Matthew 19:8](https://www.blueletterbible.org/lsb/mat/19/8/s_948008)), an emphasis Paul also taught in Romans 1 (likely following Christ's taught emphasis to his disciples, then passed on to Paul), in [20](https://www.blueletterbible.org/lsb/rom/1/20/s_1047020), [23](https://www.blueletterbible.org/lsb/rom/1/23/s_1047020), [25](https://www.blueletterbible.org/lsb/rom/1/25/s_1047020), [26](https://www.blueletterbible.org/lsb/rom/1/26/s_1047020), [27](https://www.blueletterbible.org/lsb/rom/1/27/s_1047020), it seems that the very well-studied students of Christ (John) and of his apostles (Mark, student of Peter) looked very closely at Genesis and noticed the phrasing that clearly implies these two things:
+Since Jesus focused on "from the beginning" as an important doctrinal tool to discern what in the Law of Moses still stands for Christians (e.g. [Matthew 19:8](https://www.blueletterbible.org/lsb/mat/19/8)), an emphasis Paul also taught in Romans 1 (likely following Christ's taught emphasis to his disciples, then passed on to Paul), in [20](https://www.blueletterbible.org/lsb/rom/1/20), [23](https://www.blueletterbible.org/lsb/rom/1/23), [25](https://www.blueletterbible.org/lsb/rom/1/25), [26](https://www.blueletterbible.org/lsb/rom/1/26), [27](https://www.blueletterbible.org/lsb/rom/1/27), it seems that the very well-studied students of Christ (John) and of his apostles (Mark, student of Peter) looked very closely at Genesis and noticed the phrasing that clearly implies these two things:

 - First, that Christ himself, the beginningless Son of God, or Word (Logos) of God as Philo also says (an extrabiblical NT-era Jewish source), authored Genesis 1 through 2:3.